laravel/docs/errors.md

 If you have several exception handlers, they should be defined from most generic to most specific.
 So, for example, a handler that handles all exceptions of type `Exception` should be defined before a custom exception type such as `Illuminate\Encryption\DecryptException`.

+### Where To Place Error Handlers

+There is no default "home" for error handler registrations.
+Laravel offers you freedom in this area.
+One option is to define the handlers in your `start/global.php` file.
+In general, this is a convenient loation to place any "bootstrapping" code.
+If that file is getting crowded, you could create an `app/errors.php` file, and `require` that file from your `start/global.php` script.
+A third option is to create a [service provider](/docs/ioc#service-providers) that registers the handlers.
+Again, there is no single "correct" answer.
+Choose a location that you are comfortable with.

 <a name="http-exceptions"></a>
 ## HTTP Exceptions

-Exceptions in respect to HTTP, refer to errors that may occur during a client request.
-This may be a page not found error (404), an unauthorized error (401) or even a generated 500 error.
+Some exceptions describe HTTP error codes from the server.
+For example, this may be a "page not found" error (404), an "unauthorized error" (401) or even a developer generated 500 error.
 In order to return such a response, use the following:

-	App::abort(404, 'Page not found');

-The first argument, is the HTTP status code, with the following being a custom message you'd like to show with the error.

-In order to raise a 401 Unauthorized exception, just do the following:

-	App::abort(401, 'You are not authorized.');
+	App::abort(404);

+Optionally, you may provide a response:

+	App::abort(403, 'Unauthorized action.');

-These exceptions can be executed at any time during the request's lifecycle.
+This method may be used at any time during the request's lifecycle.

 <a name="handling-404-errors"></a>
 ## Handling 404 Errors

-You may register an error handler that handles all "404 Not Found" errors in your application, allowing you to return custom 404 error pages:
+You may register an error handler that handles all "404 Not Found" errors in your application, allowing you to easily return custom 404 error pages:

 	App::missing(function($exception)
 	{